Back to Home

 $2,500,000

-Based on your total assets minus total liabilities, with adjustments.
+Based on your total assets minus your liabilities, with adjustments.

 $3,000,000

-Based on P/E and P/S ratios of publicly traded companies in your sector, with adjustments for private company status.
+Based on P/E and P/S ratios of public companies in your sector, adjusted for private status.

 Liquidation Method